usnistgov/FadScorer/README.md

 ### (Optional) Installing HDF5 Introspection Tools

-The scorer uses HDF5 format for storing results.
-There are several tools to introspect hdf5 files.
-In order to introspect HDF5 files on the Linux command line install system level hdf5 tools using your package manager.
-For example for ubunut/debian based platforms use: `sudo apt-get install h5utils`
+The scorer uses the [HDF5
+standard-format](https://www.hdfgroup.org/solutions/hdf5/) for storing results on file but extracts them to CSV by default so no extra tools are needed to inspect system- and activity-level scores.

+However, there are several CLI- and UI-based tools available if you wish to inspect the hdf5 files directly.
+For example `h5dump, h5ls`:

+- Ubunut/Debian platforms: `sudo apt-get install h5utils`
+- OsX: `brew install hdf5`

 ## Running Tests